ignc-research/arena-bench/README.md

 The repository is structured into a modular architecture with four models at its core.

 - [Arena-Tools](https://github.com/ignc-research/arena-tools):
-this module is being responsible to create custom worlds, scenarios and obstacles and adding those to the respictive location.
-It is possible to use arena-bench without arena-tools as a number of worlds, scenarios and obstacles have already been included into the world environments, including the all scenarios and worlds to reproduce this paper.
+this module is being responsible to create custom worlds, scenarios, and obstacles and adding those to the respective location.
+It is possible to use arena-bench without arena-tools as several worlds, scenarios and obstacles have already been included, including all scenarios and worlds to reproduce this paper.

 - [Arena-Rosnav](https://github.com/ignc-research/arena-rosnav):
-this module contains a custom task-generator and the 2D simulation engine Flatland, enabeling robot simulation in 2D Flatland environemnts (note that this repository has been added recently to the arena-bench repository, and is therefore not part of the original paper).
+this module contains a custom task-generator and the 2D simulation engine Flatland, enabling robot simulation in 2D Flatland environments (note that this repository has been added recently to the arena-bench repository, and is therefore not part of the original paper).

 - [Arena-Rosnav-3D](https://github.com/ignc-research/arena-rosnav-3D):
-this module contains a custom task-generator and the 3D simulation engine Gazebo, enabeling robot simulation in 3D Gazebo environments.
+this module contains a custom task-generator and the 3D simulation engine Gazebo, enabling robot simulation in 3D Gazebo environments.

 - [Arena-Evaluation](https://github.com/ignc-research/arena-evaluation):
 this module can be used to record and evaluate simulation runs and visualize Robot performance by creating qualitative and quantitative plots.